byllgrim/tinyfont/README.md

 # tinyfont
+A file format for vector fonts.

 Inspired by the image format 'farbfeld', this was an attempt to create a publishing format (not editing) for fonts.

-It was obviously way beyond my capabilities, but i got some interesting results.
+It was way beyond my capabilities, but i got some interesting results.

 # Dependencies
 http://git.suckless.org/libutf/